The software-defined data center is an approach to data management that uses virtualization to abstract compute,...

 Virtualization is a key part of the software-defined data center architecture.
 The virtualization layer contains the software to abstract the underlying resources and make them available as integrated services.
 At the heart of the virtualization layer is the hypervisor, which delivers the resources as virtualized components.

-Compute virtualization is based on tried-and-true server virtualization practices that decouple the processing and memory resources from the physical server.
+Compute virtualization is based on tried-and-true server virtualization practices that decouple the processing and resources from the physical server.
 It makes those resources available as pools of logical compute components and increases resource sharing and utilization.
-Applications have no knowledge of the underlying physical servers and rely exclusively on the virtualized processing and memory resources.
+Applications have no knowledge of the underlying physical servers and rely exclusively on the virtualized processing and resources.

 Storage virtualization has not been around as long as server virtualization but is similar in concept.
 Storage virtualization abstracts the underlying physical devices and presents the available storage as a logical resource pool.
 Applications are indifferent to the type, number and size of the storage devices.
 Similar to software-defined storage, storage virtualization abstracts the specifics of the underlying hardware.
 This makes it possible to provide each application with the storage it needs, without affecting other applications.

-Network virtualization is a relatively new virtualization technology, but like server virtualization, it decouples available resources from the underlying hardware.
+Network virtualization is a relatively virtualization technology, but like server virtualization, it decouples available resources from the underlying hardware.
 It separates the physical bandwidth into independent channels that IT administrators can assign or reassign to specific workloads in real time.
 To make this possible, the virtualized network provides a flexible pool of logical network services for on-demand allocation.
 This results in more flexible and rapid configuration and provisioning.

 The management layer